Caring for people

 they necessarily wouldn’t get in the hospital setting.”

-Though excited about the new equipment, Sandy says she doesn’t let students forget
+Though excited about the new equipment, Blair says she doesn’t let students forget